syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 N> In the above image, the folders 3.5, 4.0, 4.5, 4.5.1 denotes the .NET Framework version.
 Based on the Framework version used in your application, you can choose assemblies from the appropriate folders.
 The Syncfusion.EJ.Web and other core assemblies like Syncfusion.Core, Syncfusion.EJ are available within these folders.

-3. Add the Syncfusion.EJ, Syncfusion.EJ.MVC and Syncfusion.Core assemblies to your application from the below specified location,
+3. Add the Syncfusion.EJ, Syncfusion.EJ.MVC, and Syncfusion.Core assemblies to your application from the following specified location.

 N> <installed location>\Syncfusion\Essential Studio\{{ site.releaseversion }}\precompiledassemblies\{{ site.releaseversion }}\4.5 <BR>
 For example, If you have installed the Essential Studio package within C:\Program Files (x86), then navigate to the below location, <BR>
 C:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\precompiledassemblies\{{ site.releaseversion }}\4.5

 4. Once the assembly selection is done, click OK to add the selected references to your project.
-You can view the assembly references added to your application, in the solution explorer as shown below,
+You can view the assembly references added to your application, in the solution explorer as shown in the following.

 ![](Getting-Started_images/Manual7.png)
 Selected Assemblies added to the Project reference